hal-efecan/mavenist/content/blog/under-the-radar/under-the-radar-brands.md

 </style>

 In this article i'll explore some of my favourite brands.
 Those that bring uniqueness in design or function.

 Firstly - what influenced me in writing this article in the first place was my fascination for japanese style and function.
 Not all brands listed are japanese but they follow in a similar ilk.

-This fascination goes back to when i first watched the intro scene to Rockstar's cult classic GTA2 back in '99.
+This fascination goes back to when i first watched the intro scene to Rockstar's cult classic <a href="https://amzn.to/3c6Febe" target="_blank">GTA2</a> back in '99.
-I rememeber like it was yesterday playing it on my packard bell PC that took up 90% of my desk space and GTA2 the time equivalent.
+I rememeber like it was yesterday playing it on my packard bell PC that took up 90% of my desk space and <a href="https://amzn.to/3c6Febe" target="_blank">GTA2</a> the time equivalent.

 It was the Yakuza that caught my eye with their full body koi fish tattoos.
 The 12 year old me was captivated.
 I never managed to pluck up the courage and get a full body tattoo myself.
 But where i lacked the body art i made up for with the wardrobe.